 Thierry Tambe, En-Yu Yang, Zishen Wan, Yuntian Deng, Vijay Janapa Reddi, Alexander M. Rush, David Brooks, and Gu-Yeon Wei.
 “AdaptivFloat: A Floating-point based Data Type for Resilient Deep Learning Inference” arXiv (1909.13271), 11/2019.

-2) A 16nm system-on-chip for noise-robust speech recognition featuring hardware acceleration of attention-based DNNs with AdaptivFloat-based processing elements, and Bayesian-based speech denoising.
+2) A 16nm system-on-chip for noise-robust speech recognition and NLP featuring hardware acceleration of sequence-to-sequence attention-based DNNs with AdaptivFloat-based processing elements, and unsupervised Bayesian-based speech denoising.
+The test chip executes a full speech-enhancing ASR pipeline while consuming 2.24mJ of energy per frame and 18ms end-to-end latency -- enabling real-time throughput.

 Thierry Tambe, En-Yu Yang, Glenn G. Ko, Yuji Chai, Coleman Hooper, Marco Donato, Paul N. Whatmough, Alexander M. Rush, David Brooks, and Gu-Yeon Wei.
 “A 25mm2 SoC for IoT Devices with 18ms Noise Robust Speech-to-Text Latency via Bayesian Speech Denoising and Attention-Based Sequence-to-Sequence DNN Speech Recognition in 16nm FinFET.”
 In International Solid-State Circuits Conference (ISSCC'21)

-3) As newer Transformer-based pre-trained models continue to generate impressive breakthroughs in language modeling, they characteristically exhibit complexities that levy hefty latency, memory, and energy taxes on resource-constrained embedded platforms.
-EdgeBERT provides an in-depth and principled methodology to alleviate these computational challenges in both the algorithm and hardware architecture layers.
-Furthermore, EdgeBERT investigates to what extent the very dense, albeit stochastic, storage capabilities of emerging non-volatile memories can be exploited in satisfying the always-on and intermediate computing requirements of fully on-chip multi-task NLP.
+3) As newer Transformer-based pre-trained models continue to generate impressive breakthroughs in language modeling, they characteristically exhibit complexities that levy hefty latency, memory, and energy taxes on resource-constrained, battery-operated devices.
+EdgeBERT provides a principled latency-driven methodology to alleviate these computational challenges in both the algorithm and hardware architecture layers.
+EdgeBERT adopts first-layer early exit prediction in order to perform sentence-level dynamic voltage-frequency scaling (DVFS), for minimal energy consumption while adhering to a prescribed target latency.